WrestleCrap

 WrestleCrap is a professional wrestling website created by R. D. Reynolds and Merle Vincent, serving as a "hall of shame" for some of the worst gimmicks and storylines in professional wrestling history.
-The site is currently run by Reynolds and Justin Henry.
+The site is run by Reynolds and Justin Henry.

 History

 R.D.
 Reynolds and Merle Vincent launched the site in April 2000 and it quickly developed a following among wrestling fans.
 After Vincent's suicide in September 2000, Reynolds continued to run the site by himself.
 He shut the site down in 2001, claiming the high cost of running the site was responsible.
 It returned the following year, albeit without the backlog of past inductions.

 In 2006, the site added several new writers and features.
 WrestleCrap is also the title of a book written by the site's creators, with an introduction by John Tenta (ISBN 1-55022-584-7).
 In addition, Reynolds has co-authored The Death of WCW, with wrestling journalist Bryan Alvarez, and he co-wrote The WrestleCrap Book of Lists! with Blade Braxton, released in late 2007.
 Both Reynolds and Alvarez were previously featured columnists for British pro wrestling and MMA magazine Fighting Spirit.